lbke/ssr-theory/readme.md

     return [...]
 }
 // for both request-time and build-time rendering
 // /!\ this function will run for each request, even when static rendering (in order to get the right cache key).
-In Next.js, for static pages, that c export async function propsGetter(req: Request): Props {
+In Next.js, for static pages, that corresponds to the router of the "hidden" Node.js server provided by Next + your custom getStaticProps.
+For SSR, that's getServerSideProps. export async function propsGetter(req: Request): Props {
     /// do your thing
     return {...}